mbixby/blackbird/README.md

 # Blackbird

-Blackbird is a theme for Sublime with technical pastel-colored dark look.

-Use with [Facebook color scheme](https://github.com/mbixby/facebook-color-scheme).
+Blackbird is a theme for Sublime accompanying the [Facebook color scheme](https://github.com/mbixby/facebook-color-scheme).
 Blackbird is not finished.

 See also [Bluebird](https://github.com/mbixby/bluebird) & [Github](https://github.com/mbixby/github-color-scheme).